tim6her/FirstGrigorchukGroup/presentation.md

 ## As a Consequence …

-the first Grigorchuk group is
+the First Grigorchuk Group is

 > * finitely generated,
 > * periodic as well as